On-and-Off Relationships: Why You Keep Returning and How to Finally Stop

 Unfinished emotional processing

 When a relationship ends before either person has fully processed the loss, the unresolved grief and connection can pull them back before genuine healing has happened.
 The return isn't really a choice — it's an interrupted grieving process.
+They're not going back because the problems have been solved.
+They're going back because they weren't done, and being apart too soon felt like being cut off mid-sentence.

 The Cost of On-and-Off Cycles

-Research shows that on-and-off relationships are associated with lower relationship quality, more conflict, less commitment, and worse psychological wellbeing for both people than either staying together or separating cleanly.
+Research consistently shows that on-and-off relationships are associated with lower relationship quality, more conflict, less commitment, and worse psychological wellbeing for both people than either staying together cleanly or separating cleanly.
 Each cycle tends to reduce the trust and goodwill available for the next attempt.

 How to Break the Cycle